mhFelix31/PatientDataBridge/README.md

 Grafana endpoint will be located at http://127.0.0.1:3000 .

 *Note*: to run tests, you will need to run the command `pytest` inside a poetry environment or `poetry run pytest`.
+**The pytest command will not work inside the container, neither the .devcontainer or the application compose have a docker wormhole setup to run the Testcontainer Lib properly.
 Tests might take a little bit of time in the first run as it uses TestContainer library and will need to pull docker images.
 To run coverage `poetry run pytest --cov`